News and Events

 for Intergenerational Studies and the Department of Social Work, Community and Public

 Affairs at Binghamton University co-sponsored this event.
 See flyer below for details.

 Productive Aging and Families across the Globe Flyer (.pdf, 467 KB)

 Care Management Summit 2014: Achieving Excellence, May 22 & 23

-join us at the Care Management Summit 2014: Achieving Excellence.
+from around the country at the Care Management Summit 2014: Achieving Excellence.

-promises to be a great event for those interested in best practices in a growing field,
+Summit was a great event for those interested in best practices in a growing field,

 providing a transdisciplinary opportunity to engage in valuable discussions and build